Management of a Person Displaying Acute Behavioural Disturbance

 nurse comforting patient de-escalation

-When attempting to de-escalate, always treat the person with respect and empathy and consider factors such as gender identity, cultural identity, language, trauma history, medical conditions and individual needs (SCV 2021).
+When attempting to de-escalate, always treat the person with respect and empathy and consider factors such as gender identity, cultural identity, spiritual beliefs, language, trauma history, medical conditions and individual needs (SCV 2024).

 If not performed properly, de-escalation strategies may exacerbate the situation.
 Ensure those who are attempting to de-escalate are appropriately trained in these techniques (ANZCOR 2020).